Today I’m talking to Victoria Labalme. She is a performing artist and a performance coach, and I’ve never talked to a performance coach before.

 And so I’m listening as carefully as I can to your questions and thinking what do I have in my basket of material and value that will really give the listener something they can take away with and learn from?
 So that’s where my focus is.

-Sean: Excellent.
-So what’s the best creative advice you’ve ever been given?
+What is the best creative advice you’ve ever been given?

 Victoria: Do what stops time for you.